asboyer/reporty/README.md

 **Reporty** is a python library that contains useful functions for organizing and distributing visual data

 ## How to install
 In your terminal or command prompt, make sure you have python installed.
-Then, type *pip install reporty*
+###*pip install reporty*

 ## Examples
 Find examples **[here](https://github.com/asboyer2/reporty/tree/master/docs)**